Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Introduction

-The above discussion supports the well known significance of the generalized Langevin equation (GLE) in describing countless realistic processes, appealing rather directly to our intuition --- for an overview see \cite{ernesto-2020} as well the refs. therein.
-It combines the deterministic Newton's second law with drift to external stochastic forces \cite{risken,gardiner,coffey,gitter,snook,kwoklivro}.
-However, the GLE is a stochastic differential equation, and so is generally difficult to treat for arbitrary drifts and random forces.
-One possible approach is to convert the GLE into the deterministic Fokker-Planck equation for the associated probability density function (PDF).
-Then, one can exploit the large number of methods available in the literature for solving differential equations.
-This constitutes a traditional framework to tackle countless problems, particularly those whose important physical quantities depend non-trivially on space.
-As examples we mention the modeling of: transport processes \cite{zop,zop2}, organic semiconductors \cite{rais}, periodic porous material \cite{dudko}, and turbulent two-particle diffusion in configuration space \cite{richar,richar2,richar3,richar4,richar5}.
-Further, in the case of drifts with time-dependent coefficients (even if implicitly), the Fokker-Planck approach helps to understand unusual dynamics, as the asymptotic of continuous time random walk models \cite{kwok1}, logarithmic oscillations for moments of physical variables \cite{kwok2} and dynamical diversity for systems driven by colored noise \cite{schi,seki,wang,calisto,aquino,kwok2019,kwok2020,kwokload}.
+The above discussion supports the recognized significance of the generalized Langevin equation (GLE) in describing countless realistic processes, appealing rather directly to our intuition (for an overview see \cite{ernesto-2020} as well the refs. therein).
+Broadly, it combines the deterministic Newton's second law with external stochastic forces \cite{risken,gardiner,coffey,gitter,snook,kwoklivro,nad,li}.
+However, the GLE is a stochastic differential equation, often being difficult to treat for arbitrary drifts and random forces.
+One possible approach is then to convert the GLE into the Fokker-Planck equation, determining an associated probability density function (PDF) for relevant quantities \cite{risken,st,ya,fe,ja}.
+In this way, one can exploit a large number of methods available in the literature for solving differential equations.
+This constitutes a traditional framework to tackle innumerous problems, particularly those whose physical parameters depend non-trivially on space.
+As illustrations we mention the modeling of: transport processes \cite{zop,zop2}, organic semiconductors \cite{rais}, star-shaped polymer translocation into a nanochannel \cite{mesay}, periodic porous material \cite{dudko}, and turbulent two-particle diffusion in configuration space \cite{richar,richar2,richar3,richar4,richar5}.
+Further, in the case of drifts with time-dependent coefficients (even if implicitly), the Fokker-Planck equation approach helps to understand unusual dynamics, as the asymptotic of continuous time random walk models \cite{kwok1,kwokPhysScr2,kwokPhysScr3}, logarithmic oscillations for moments of physical variables \cite{kwok2} and dynamical diversity for systems driven by colored noise \cite{schi,seki,wang,calisto,aquino,tao,kwokload,kwok2019,kwokPhyScr,kwok2020}.

+In this contribution we shall address the interplay between deterministic and stochastic drives in establishing time evolution traits.
+We discuss a way to avoid (1) steadily stopping and (2) monotonic diverging orbits by adding noise to a class of spatially asymmetric problems, partially stabilizing the systems \cite{manchein-2017} and thus allowing richer dynamics \cite{nakamura-1997,page-2011,stankovski-2017}.
+We note there is a vast literature rigorously classifying richness (i.e., diversity of behavior) in dynamical systems, see e.g. \cite{bonatti-2006}.
+Here we assume a straightforward point of view.
+So, by richer we just means to have arbitrary (eventually involved and irregular \cite{bonatti-2006,afraimovich-2003}) trajectories, but precluding the above asymptotic tendencies (1) and (2).